 In Sheffield we hope to increase the number of sessions in which both academia and industry can learn from one another.
 Hence we are particularly interested in paper proposals from practitioners in design, fabrication and construction, as well as the mainstream research specialities.
 Invited keynote lectures will cover major themes in current research, as well as the real-world context of current steel construction.

 Young researchers will particularly benefit from attending.
-The conference will allow them to present of their research findings and discuss them with the leading experts in their fields, to appreciate the state of the art in other areas of research and practice, and to generate ideas by interacting with practitioners.
+The conference will allow them to present their research findings and discuss them with the leading experts in their fields, to appreciate the state of the art in other areas of research and practice, and to generate ideas by interacting with practitioners.
 The conference has traditionally attracted delegates from academia and industry world-wide.

 As with previous Eurosteel conferences, the language of this conference will be English.